junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 *Might be a good thing.* Obi-Wan thinks distantly.
 At least he doesn't have to relive those horrible moments.
 He wonders if it's a terrible idea to ask "how," but the kid already starts talking regardless.

-"Actually I can't remember most of the things before fifteen, but Kitster -- my best friend, we sort of grew up together -- he's the one that keeps a diary and has a good memory.
+"Actually I can't remember most of the things before fifteen, but Kitster -- my best friend, we sort of grew up together -- he's the one who keeps a diary and has a good memory.
 I wouldn't know where I came from without him -- but it doesn't really matter now."
 Anakin drinks the juice again, finishing the cup in two gulps.

 The sandwich is served with a side of fries, grease oozing through the paper napkin onto the plate.
 He grabs the wrap and starts biting.

 "You're not born here?"
-Curiosity leads Obi-Wan throw out questions.
+Curiosity leads Obi-Wan to throw out questions.
 He just wants to know more about this boy.
-One part of his brain is saying he's doing this just as a part of the investigation, he needs to know the basic information of his suspect one way or another; the other part... is making some very confusing disturbance that makes his stomach twitch and he tries to ignore it.
+One part of his brain is saying he's doing this just as a part of the investigation; he needs to know the basic information of his suspect one way or another; the other part... is making some very confusing disturbance that makes his stomach twitch, and he tries to ignore it.

 Anakin shakes his head with his mouth full.
-He answers after he swallows the bite: "Kitster said we were both born somewhere far away that even his mom didn't remember where, then when we were three, he and his mom, and me and my mom, were all sold to an underground black market art smuggler here in Coruscant, through a slave auction.
+He answers after he swallows the bite: "Kitster said we were both born somewhere far away that even his mom didn't remember where, then when we were three, he and his mom, and I and my mom, were all sold to an underground black market art smuggler here in Coruscant, through a slave auction.
 Hutts on Tatooine were a really close bidder, but ended up not wanting to pay any more for us.

-"I remember vaguely the house my mom and I used to serve had so many secret storage rooms with paintings and arts.
+"I remember vaguely the house my mom and I used to serve had so many secret storage rooms with paintings and art.
 We'd spend hours cleaning everything up and hiding them inside something else, so the master can smuggle them.
 People would come to the place, too.
 I didn't really have much to do, so mom encouraged me to pick up strokes and paints, just start painting on the wall of our hut.
 It distracted me from everything else, the work and everything."

 "What happened when you were nine?"
 Obi-Wan takes another sip on the drink, and realizes it's empty already.
 He puts the cup down, eyes not leaving the boy.

 "The smuggler died in some art dealer auction, I don't know.
 Kitster said there was some fight or fire, because some bidder wasn't too happy.
 Then someone was coming to burn our house, too.
-Mom took me and we just ran away.
-It must be too much chaos at that time, so no one ever came after us.
+Mom took me, and we just ran away.
+It must have been too much chaos at that time, so no one ever came after us.
 We hid in the dumpsters and all those deserted houses, and soon after, my mom passed away."

 "How?"

-Anakin frowns hard at his food, his fingers holding the buns too tight that the ingredient and sauces getting squeezed out from the other side and dripping to the plate, but he doesn't seem to care.
+Anakin frowns hard at his food, his fingers holding the buns too tightly that the ingredients and sauces are getting squeezed out from the other side and dripping onto the plate, but he doesn't seem to care.
 "I don't know.
 Cold, hot, sick, starve, poor.
 Do you really need a reason to die in places like this?"
 He looks up at Obi-Wan, his eyes dark and miserable.
 Pain.

 Obi-Wan reaches out intuitively to land a hand on his shoulder, squeezing slightly.
 Without himself knowing why he's doing this.

 "I'm sorry," he says.
 It sounds so powerless and pale.

-Obi-Wan tastes nothing but bitterness on tip of his tongue.
+Obi-Wan tastes nothing but bitterness on the tip of his tongue.

 Anakin shakes his head again, wiping the corner of his eyes with the back of his hand, covering the motion with a bite on the food, chewing it carelessly.
 Obi-Wan lets his hand slip.

 He should have ordered something a little stronger, for a conversation like this.

-"Who raise you up then?"
-Obi-Wan can't help ask.
+"Who raised you up then?"
+Obi-Wan can't help but ask.

-"Me."
-Anakin answers with a mouthful, then explaining it longer after swallowing the food down.
+"Me," Anakin answers with a mouthful, then offers a longer explanation after swallowing the food down.
 "There were a few others like us.
 I ran with Kitster, then there was also Wald and Amee.
-Kitster is the oldest, two years older than me, Wald and Amee are younger.
+Kitster is the oldest, two years older than me; Wald and Amee are younger.
 A few others joined later.
-So we were like the parent of ourselves, stealing food, picking pockets, scamming, begging, picking dumpsters, getting into trouble, going in and out of jail.
+So we were like the parents of ourselves, stealing food, picking pockets, scamming, begging, picking dumpsters, getting into trouble, going in and out of jail.
 Honestly, I have no idea how we managed to survive for so long."

 Obi-Wan swallows hard.
 This is nothing like what he expected -- but he also has no idea what he *should* expect, about a life in the underworld.
 He knows no one from around here, after all.
 He hates himself for not knowing any of it any earlier, and that no one on the Upper Level seems to ever care -- not even when they were still in the Old Republic, not even when he was studying in the Jedi Academy.